 Once the system is up and running, check the pressure inside the lamphead by pressing the LAMPHEAD - AIR PRESSURE button on the face of the system controller.
-Refer to Startup portion of the Operation section for startup procedures.
+Refer to Startup on page 4-9 of the Operation section for startup procedures.